An unfailing friendship with Cambodia praised - ExBulletin

 An unfailing friendship with Cambodia praised

-Xi Jinping, general secretary of the Communist Party of China Central Committee and Chinese president, shakes hands with Cambodian People's Party Chairman and Senate Speaker Samdech Techo Hun Sen on Tuesday in Beijing.
-(XIE HUANCHI/XINHUA)

-President Xi Jinping on Tuesday highlighted Beijing's commitment to building a high-quality, high-level and high-level China-Cambodia community with a shared future in the new era, saying the Southeast Asian country has always been a priority in the development of the nation. neighborhood diplomacy.
+President Xi Jinping on Tuesday highlighted Beijing's commitment to building a high-quality, high-level and high-level China-Cambodia community with a shared future in the new era, saying the Southeast Asian country has always been a priority in the nation's neighborhood. diplomacy.

 Xi, who is also general secretary of the Central Committee of the Communist Party of China, made the remarks during his talks in Beijing with Cambodian People's Party Chairman and Senate Speaker Samdech Techo Hun Sen, who began a three-day visit on Monday. days in China.